sebchriz/ShapeAIWebDevSeb/Screenshot.md

-## Hey Everyone this is the screenshot of the portfolio I made:
+## Hey Everyone this is the link to the screenshot of the portfolio I made:
 ### [Portfolio_link](https://drive.google.com/file/d/1uAWxnGr1MeD_bNC0kG-gPu3ViMAl35fQ/view?usp=sharing)

 These are the images used in the portfolio: